areyde/areyde.github.io/_pages/about.md

 The overarching theme of <b>my own studies</b> in software engineering was mining large corpora of existing source code and analyzing them to discover various patterns, as well as better understand how developers write software.
 While I was lucky to participate in a number of practical collaborations, my personal interest always leaned closer to the analytical and the descriptive side of things.
-Specific topics of my research are:
+Specific topics of my research were:

 * code clones, 🐑
 * open-source software licenses, 📝